PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 MORE DETAILS

-One can also use cpath-admin.sh and cpath-service.sh scripts to execute data import commands (as above), export some data or generate reports (e.g., validation).
+One can also use cpath-admin.sh or import-data.sh scripts to execute data import commands (as above), export some data or generate reports (e.g., validation).